Safeguarding and Child Protection: Parents' Guide

 All staff have a responsibility to promote the welfare of students in their care by providing a safe environment in which students feel secure and valued.
 This environment should provide an atmosphere of trust in which students have the confidence to share problems.
 All staff have a responsibility to be attentive to INSET training and safeguarding updates and familiarise themselves with latest best practice, particularly that relating to online safety.

 It is the responsibility of all staff to be aware of the possible signs and symptoms of abuse, including abuse by one or more pupils against another pupil: it is not the responsibility of staff to interrogate or investigate any disclosures.
 If staff have a concern about a child, regardless of whether or not a child has disclosed anything, then the DSL must be consulted without delay.If there is a risk of immediate and serious harm to a child, anybody can make a referral to social services via the LADO, but referral via the Headmaster or DSL is much to be preferred.
 The school operates a ‘whistleblowing policy’ whereby any suspicions about colleagues’ behaviour must be reported in confidence to the Headmaster or DSL.
+It is important to note,in the context of GDPR legislation, that data protection compliance should never be allowed to stand in the way of safeguarding children.

 When a child tells